jhpyle/docassemble/about.md

 **docassemble** supports the full use of [Unicode] characters in interviews.

+**docassemble** also allows audio files to be integrated with questions.

 ### Superior to the alternatives

 Much of what **docassemble** does can be accomplished with [HotDocs] and